scality/metalk8s/docs/installation/setup.rst

 SSH
 ^^^
-Each machine should be accessible through SSH from the host.
+Each machine must be accessible through SSH from the host.
 As part of the :doc:`./bootstrap`, a new SSH identity for the :term:`Bootstrap node` will be generated and shared to other nodes in the cluster.
 It is also possible to do it beforehand.

 Network
 ^^^^^^^
-Each machine needs to be a member of both the control-plane and workload-plane networks, as described in :ref:`quickstart-intro-networks`.
+Each machine must be a member of both the control-plane and workload-plane networks, as described in :ref:`installation-intro-networks`.
 However, these networks can overlap, and nodes need not have distinct IPs for each plane.

 In order to reach the cluster-provided UIs from the host, the host needs to be